Gazmend Çitaku

 Gazmend Çitaku is an Albanian Montenegrin photographer, publisher, and librarian.
-Born on December 4, 1970 in Skenderaj, Kosovo, he lives and works in Ulcinj, Montenegro.
+Born on December 4, 1970, in Skenderaj, Yugoslavia (now Kosovo), he lives and works in Ulcinj, Montenegro.
 He belongs to the Universum Academy of Switzerland, Bashkimit të Krijuesve Shqiptarë në Mal të Zi (“Union of Albanian Artists in Montenegro”), and the Qendrës Mediterane të Fotografisë dhe Asociacionit Ulqini (Ulcinj Association for Mediterranean Photography”).

 Works

 Çitaku has published the following collections of his work, including both photography and monographs on the subject: